Kamishibai: Golden age

 Kamishibai, cartoons, and comics became substantially popular during the Great Depression of the 1930s and after the Japanese surrender to the Allied Forces in August 1945 at the end of the Second World War.
 This period is known as the "Golden Age" of kamishibai in Japan.
 Kamishibai produced and narrated over this period give insight into the minds of the people who lived through such a tumultuous period in history.
 Contrary to the hardships imposed by the Depression, in 1933 there were 2,500 kamishibaiya in Tokyo alone, who performed ten times a day for audiences of up to thirty children, equalling a total of one million children a day.
 The Depression years were the most prosperous and vibrant for kamishibai: with 1.5 million unemployed in Tokyo in 1930, it provided a great job opportunity for many people.

+As kamishibai gained popularity in the 1930s, concerns emerged among educators and parents about its lack of educational value and its association with vulgar or grotesque content.
+However, some progressive educators recognized its potential as a teaching tool.
+Figures such as Christian educator Imai Yone advocated for kamishibai to deliver moral lessons to urban and rural children, particularly those from impoverished backgrounds.
+In 1938, the Nippon Kyōiku Kamishibai Kyōkai (National Association for Educational Kamishibai) was established, producing storycards with progressive, often rural-focused themes emphasizing the sincerity of the working classes.
+One notable example is Uzura ("The Quails"), which depicted a selfless girl in famine-stricken Tōhoku.